twisted/twisted/docs/projects/names/howto/client-tour.rst

 Using the Global Resolver
 -------------------------
-The easiest way to issue DNS queries from twisted, is to use the module level functions in :api:`twisted.names.client <names.client>`.
+The easiest way to issue DNS queries from twisted is to use the module level functions in :api:`twisted.names.client <names.client>`.

-Here's an example of some DNS queries generated from an interactive Twisted shell.
+Here's an example showing some DNS queries generated in an interactive Twisted shell.

 .. code-block:: console